1. Don’t do laundry as often. Wear clothes twice or even three times.

 65. Don’t water the grass in the summer if you live in a drought zone like we do.

 67. Plant a second native tree, in case one dies.
 We planted a manzanita and a madrone.
 Both were doing well.
 Then the brother of a friend who came to mow mowed the manzanita down (see #64).
 Serves us right.
 The madrone has grown magnificently.

 How to be sustainable at school or work:

 68. Bring lunch in a reusable, washable cloth bag.

 69. Bring your sandwich in a reusable, washable cloth bag.

 70. Bring your own cup or Mason jar, always.
 If you forget your cup, don’t drink coffee.

-71. Put a spoon in your purse or pocket (an espresso spoon is perfect.)
+71. Put a spoon in your purse or pocket (an espresso spoon is perfect, as I explain in this article.)
 Use this for ice cream, yogurt, or anything else you find yourself needing to eat with a spoon…

 72. Don’t talk trash about your colleagues.
 Being petty and jealous is unsustainable.